j1y4-j/SportSync/README.md

 ### Put Equipment for Rent
 - List personal equipment with price and details
 - Manage equipment availability
+- AI analyses the condition of the equipment

 ### UI / UX
 - Clean and consistent design